Reinissance/negative-Harmony/README.md

 Select an example or upload a MIDI file and hit play.

-### External MIDI File
+### Search MIDIs from [bitmidi](https://bitmidi.com/) or manually search an external MIDI File

+You can search for MIDI files from bitmidis huge database of MIDI files directly in the input field.

-You can also load a MIDI file from an external link, provided the CORS headers of the source allow it (most files on [bitmidi](https://bitmidi.com/), [mfiles](https://www.mfiles.co.uk/midi-files.htm) or [midikaos](https://midikaos.mnstrl.org/) do) - just copy the download url of a file and paste into into the input field.
+Alternatively load a MIDI file from an external link, provided the CORS headers of the source allow it (most files on bitmidi, [mfiles](https://www.mfiles.co.uk/midi-files.htm) or [midikaos](https://midikaos.mnstrl.org/) do) - just copy the download url of a file and paste into into the input field.

 ### External MIDI Devices